No matter the focus of your home services business, your number one concern should always be your clients.

 One of the best ways to organize and guide the customer side of your business is through a Customer Relationship Management (CRM) system.

 Just as you use home service software for handling your day-to-day business needs, you should consider using a customer relationship management (CRM) platform to manage your sales and customer data.

 Among its many benefits, a CRM platform helps streamline your sales process, which can mean increased productivity, better customer service, and higher profit margins.
-Let’s take a look at some of the specific reasons to use a CRM for contractors and home service businesses.
+Let’s take a look at 12 specific reasons to use a CRM for contractors and home service businesses.

 A home service CRM puts all of this information into an easy-to-digest visual format that you can understand at a glance.
 From leads to prospects to repeat customers, you can see who’s at which stage of your sales pipeline, which potential customers are closest to booking appointments, and whether you have enough leads coming through to hit your revenue targets.